Lafayette Leopards men's basketball

 The Lafayette Leopards men's basketball team represents Lafayette College in Easton, Pennsylvania in NCAA Division I competition.
 The school's team competes in the Patriot League and plays home games in Kirby Sports Center.
 Fran O'Hanlon is the winningest coach in program history.
-The Leopards are currently coached by Mike Jordan since his appointment on March 29, 2022.
-He is unrelated to former NBA player Michael Jordan.
+The Leopards are currently coached by Mike McGarvey since his appointment on March 29, 2023.
+Lafayette has appeared four times in the NCAA Division I men's basketball tournament, most recently in 2015.

 Postseason results

 NCAA tournament results

 The Leopards have appeared in four NCAA Tournaments.
 Their combined record is 0–5.

 NIT results

 The Leopards have appeared in five National Invitation Tournaments.
 Their combined record is 1–5.